Visit our other Wisconsin Historical Society websites!

 Date: 1905 ca.

-Description: View of Intaglio, the only one still in existence in Wisconsin.
-There is a car on the road in the background.
+Description: View of an Indian intaglio effigy, the only one still in existence in Wisconsin.
+The effigy is in the shape of a panther.
+There is a car on the road in the...

 If you didn't find the material you searched for, our Library Reference Staff can help.